 Message from the Dean 2

 Section I. An Overview 3

 1.1 Lincoln's Mission 3

 1.2 History of Lincoln Law School of San Jose 3

-1.3 Accreditation Status 4
+1.3 Accreditation Status 3

 1.4 Consumer Disclosures 4

 Section II.
 General Information 5

 2.1 Administrative Team 5

 2.2 Official Website 6

 2.3 Physical Campus and Location of Class Sessions 6

 2.4 Administrative Office and Mailing Address 6

 Section III.
 Requirements for Award of Juris Doctor (J.D.)
 7

 3.1 Unit Requirement 7

-3.2 Classroom Hours Requirement 7
+3.2 Timeframe for Completion and Engagement Hours Requirement 7

 3.3 Minimum Cumulative GPA Requirement 7

-3.4 First Year Law Students' Examination 7

-3.5 Restriction on Issuance of J.D.
+3.4 Restriction on Issuance of J.D.
 7

-3.6 Evaluation of Study Completed or Contemplated 7
+3.5 Evaluation of Study Completed or Contemplated 7

 Section IV.
 Overview of Juris Doctor (J.D.)
 Curriculum 8

 4.1.
 Juris Doctor (J.D.)
 Curriculum Map 8

 4.2 Practical Experience 8

 4.3 Course Descriptions 9

 Section V. Admissions 14

 5.1 Admissions Policy 14

 5.2 Admissions Criteria 14

-5.3 Law School Admissions Test (LSAT) 15
+5.3 Law School Admissions Test (LSAT) 14

 5.4 Admission as a Regular Student 15

 5.5 Admission as a Special Student 16

 5.6 Admission as a Transfer Student 17

 5.7 Admission of Applicants Previously Disqualified for Academic Reasons 17

 5.8 Attendance as a Visiting Student 18

-5.9 Attendance as an Auditor 18

 5.10 Refundable Deposit 18

 Section VI.
 Institutional Policies 19

 6.1 Equal Opportunity and Non-Discrimination 19

 6.2 Privacy and Confidentiality 19

 6.3 Compliance with Americans with Disabilities Act (ADA) 19

 Section VII.
 Tuition and Fees 20

 7.1 Schedule of Total Charges 20

-7.2 Refunds 21
+7.2 Refunds 20

-The content of this 2024-2025 Course Catalog is subject to change, is published for informational purposes only and should not be construed as constituting any promise or contract or the terms of any promise or contract.
-The most current version of the 2024-2025 Course Catalog is posted on the school's website at www.lincolnlawschool.edu.
+The content of this 2025-2026 Course Catalog is subject to change, is published for informational purposes only and should not be construed as constituting any promise or contract or the terms of any promise or contract.
+The most current version of the 2025-2026 Course Catalog is posted on the school's website at www.lincolnlawschool.edu.